 - the press sector, in which a single individual or legal entity may not control daily publications that represent more than 30 per cent of the total circulation of similar publications on the national market; for publications in French, the above 20 per cent rule applies.

 In addition, in the course of Phase II, the FCA may request non-binding opinions from the relevant regulatory authorities.
-This applies in particular in the audiovisual sector (the Audiovisual Council), in the banking sector (the Credit Institutions and Investment Firms Committee, the Banking Commission and the Financial Markets Authority), the insurance sector (the Insurance Companies Committee), the energy sector (the Energy Regulation Commission) and the telecommunications sector (the Regulatory Authority for Electronic Communications and Post).
+This particularly applies in the audiovisual sector (the Audiovisual Council), the banking sector (the Credit Institutions and Investment Firms Committee, the Banking Commission and the Financial Markets Authority), the insurance sector (the Insurance Companies Committee), the energy sector (the Energy Regulation Commission) and the telecommunications sector (the Regulatory Authority for Electronic Communications and Post).

 iv OTHER STRATEGIC CONSIDERATIONS